Hosting and bandwidth provided by MacHost.

 A new standard. . . [that] promises to deliver thinner, faster and lighter modular expansion to desktop and notebook computer users.
 Consumers will be able to add hardware capabilities such as memory, wired and wireless communications cards and security devices by simply inserting these modules into their systems.
 All ExpressCard slots will accommodate modules designed to use either USB 2.0, or the emerging PCI-Express standards.

-The same website provides an informative Q&A as well as an in-depth summary of the standard that may be of interest.
+The archived Q&A as well as an in-depth summary of the standard also may be of interest.

 What is the difference between ExpressCard/34 and ExpressCard/54?
 Speed?

-ExpressCard.org provides a Q&A with the difference between ExpressCard/34 and ExpressCard/54:
+ExpressCard.org (no longer online) explains the difference between ExpressCard/34 and ExpressCard/54:

 There are two sizes of ExpressCard module.
 One is 34 mm wide (ExpressCard/34) and the other is 54 mm (ExpressCard/54).
 Both modules are 75 mm long and 5 mm high.
 Host systems can provide any combination of slots for either width of module.
 It should be noted that the 34 mm module has the advantage that it will also work in the slot designed for the 54 mm wide modules but not vice versa.